Woohoo, new travel guide up today! Enjoy this Las Vegas Itinerary that covers everything to do over 3 days.

 The bartenders are so nice here and it doesn’t get too crowded—a major plus!

-o this spot is super cool because you get to have dinner while watching a show.
+This spot is super cool because you get to have dinner while watching a show.
 You can reserve a table outdoors to get a view of the waterfall that turns into a movie screen—how cool is that?

 A large frog pops out wearing a Frank Sinatra-style hat and all the shows are different.
 The ambiance here is definitely a mood and makes eating here really fun.